mscarbor/Mixed-Culture-Fermentation-Models/README.md

 In the model, see **PART IV: SET ADDITIONAL CONSTRAINTS**

-To turn off a reaction, use the '''.knockout()''' function from CobraPy.
+To turn off a reaction, use the ''' .knockout() ''' function from CobraPy.
 As an example, if we want to turn of Coenzyme A Transferase for all products from 4-8 carbons in length, we would use the following:

 ```
 #Turn off CoaT